AlibabaCloudDocs/sls/intl.en-US/Time Series Storage/Search and analysis/Query and analyze time series data.md

 This topic describes how to query and analyze time series data in a Metricstore and how to set the legend format for a time series chart.

 Time series data is collected.
-For more information, see [Collect host metrics]() and [Collect metrics from Cloud Monitor](/intl.en-US/Time Series Storage/Data collection/Collect metrics from Cloud Monitor.md).

 ## Procedure